gwr3n/syat-choco/docs/index.md

 ### About the author

-syat-choco is maintained by [Roberto Rossi](https://gwr3n.github.io), Reader at the University of Edinburgh.
+syat-choco is maintained by [Roberto Rossi](https://gwr3n.github.io), Chair in Uncertainty Modelling at the University of Edinburgh.